 When you apply, you will be asked to provide an active Australian Business Number or ‘ABN’.
 The ABN that you provide must correspond to the name of the applicant (or the administering body, if one has been nominated).
 When you accept your funding agreement, you will be asked to enter the details of the bank account you wish the grant to be paid into.
 The name associated with that bank account must correspond to the name in which the ABN has been registered.

-All recipients must acknowledge that Creative Australia provided funding for their activities.
+All recipients must acknowledge that Creative Australia/Music Australia have provided funding for their activities.
+Please refer to your funding agreement, which will specify what to acknowledge.
 When you acquit your grant, we will ask you how you went about this.

-You might acknowledge your Creative Australia funding in places like: your website or social media pages, print or digital promotional materials, or the credits of videos/films and publications.
+You might acknowledge our funding in places like: your website or social media pages, print or digital promotional materials, or the credits of videos/films and publications.

 - This project has been assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.
 OR